scikit-hep/hepunits/README.rst

 Installation
 ------------

-Install ``particle`` like any other Python package:
+Install ``hepunits`` like any other Python package:

 .. code-block:: bash

-    pip install particle
+    pip install hepunits

 or similar (use ``--user``, ``virtualenv``, etc. if you wish).